kismetwireless/kismet-web-docs/content/en/docs/dev/tracked_components.md

         // Always call the parent in case work needs to be done tracker_component::pre_serialize();

-        // Call an internal funtion for adding a sample; we add '0' to our
+        // Call an internal function for adding a sample; we add '0' to our
         // current sample and set the time, this fast-forwards the RRD to
         // 'now' and computes history for us in case we didn't see an update
         // in a long time